THE QUILTING BEES

 JANA JAMMET

 Growing up I wasn't interested in sewing, in fact during my 7th grade year my home economics teacher told me "you can't sew".
 Sewing and Quilting was a skill I developed with the help of my mom at a much later age in life and now I cannot imagine my life without it!
 She got me started piecing together simple quilts in 2005 using a very old "table shaking" sewing machine that really only had 1 stitching style option so I couldn't mess it up.
-Luckily for me, I did get the quilting gene if there was one!!
-I just needed a good teacher!
+Luckily for me, I wasn't a lost cause, I just needed a good teacher!....and a great machine helps a lot too!
+I love my Pfaff!